michaelmcshinsky/slipstream-ui/README.md

 ## Usage

-Slipstream UI is a wrapper for tailwind as well as a component library used in react.
+Slipstream UI is a wrapper for Tailwindcss as well as a component library built using React.
 You will first need to add the wrapper to your tailwind.config.js file.

 ```
 const slipstream = require('slipstream-ui/config')